coldfire-x/chat-to-flomo/README.md

 4. Visit any supported AI chat platform
 5. When you want to save a conversation, you can either:
    - Click on the extension icon and click "Sync Current Chat"
-   - In ChatGPT, hover over the floating button at the bottom right and click to sync instantly
+   - In ChatGPT or Claude, hover over the floating button at the bottom right and click to sync instantly
 6. Optionally provide a custom title for the chat (when using the extension popup)
 7. The chat will be saved to your Flomo account with proper tagging